Groups

 - pandapower.detach_from_groups(net, element_type, element_index, index=None)

-Detaches elements from one or multiple groups, defined by ‘index’.
-No errors are raised if elements are passed to be dropped from groups which alread don’t have these elements as members.
-A reverse function is available -> pp.group.attach_to_group().
+Detaches elements from the group with the given group index ‘index’.
+No errors are raised if elements are passed to be dropped from groups which already don’t have these elements as members.
+A reverse function is available ->

 Access group data and evaluate membership